7 Key Ingredients For A Powerful Natural Pre-Workout!

 My Experience With Ginseng

-I first started taking ginseng as an adaptegen during a 9 year break from powerlifting training.
+I first started taking ginseng as an adaptegen in the early 2000's during a 9 year break from powerlifting training.

 When I made my come back in 2007, I continued taking ginseng and was surprised at how quickly my strength returned.
 Within four months of resuming full training I lifted personal bests in Squat, Benchpress and Deadlift at the National Championships.

-I continued to use Ginseng as part of my supplement regime as I went on to win the national title for 2 years in a row and break the National Total record by 25 kg (55 lbs), becoming pound for pound Australia's strongest man.
+I continued to use Ginseng as part of my supplement regime as I went on to win the national title for 2 years in a row and break the National Total record by 50 lbs, becoming pound for pound Australia's strongest man.

-Primary purpose: Increase physical endurance & mental performance
+Primary purpose: Increase physical endurance, mental performance & resistance to stress

 Optimal dose: 100 - 500 mg